sass/embedded-protocol/README.md

 to eagerly normalize it.

-However, users of the host language API should be able to transparently treat any color object as though it were either RGB or HSL form.
+However, users of the host language API should be able to transparently treat any color object as though it were either RGB, HSL, or HWB form.
 The API should provide access to the red, green, and blue, hue, saturation, and lightness channels of *every* color object.
 It should use [this RGB-to-HSL algorithm], [this HSL-to-RGB algorithm], [this RGB-to-HWB algorithm], and [this HWB-to-RGB